nbagnard/mongosql/semantics.md

 The 3-ary string operator LIKE determines whether a string matches a pattern.
 The third argument is optional.
 When provided, it specifies an escape character used in the pattern.
-If the third argument is not specified, there is no escape character.
+If the third argument is not specified, the default escape character, \'\\\', is used.
 In the pattern, an unescaped underscore character \'_\' represents any single character and an unescaped percent character \'%\' represents any number of characters, even zero characters.